18F/unit-testing-node/_pages/components/middleware.md

       });
 ```

-We're now at the point in `Middleware` processing where we can compute this
+You're now at the point in `Middleware` processing where you can compute this
 information and make the GitHub call.
-Define the `parseMetadata` method thus:
+Define the `parseMetadata` method as
+follows:

 ```js
 Middleware.prototype.parseMetadata = function(message) {